 What Do Oyster Mushrooms Taste Like?

-Well, they’re not named oyster mushrooms for nothing!
-These delicate mushrooms have a mild and almost sweet flavor that is sort of the plant kingdom’s answer to, well, oysters.
-Some even go so far as to describe the taste as “fishy,” but that is a stretch, in most cases.
-Oyster mushrooms have a meaty, slightly seafood-y taste that stands up well to frying.
+Delicate oyster mushrooms have a mild and almost sweet flavor that is sort of the plant kingdom’s answer to oysters.
+Some even go so far as to describe the taste as “fishy,” but that is a stretch in most cases.
+Also, these mushrooms have a meaty, slightly seafood-y taste that stands up well to frying.

 - Oyster Mushrooms: Clean 1 pound of oyster mushrooms, and cut them into evenly sized pieces.